BetaThis is a new service – your feedback will help us to improve it.

 ONS have faced challenges around the falling number of responses to the LFS, which has led to increased sampling variability.

 This increase in the volatility in the estimates of employment, unemployment, and economic inactivity led to ONS suspending the usual suite of LFS-based labour market statistics from October 2023 through to January 2024.
-Further improvements were implemented to tackle some of these challenges, including a review of the LFS weighting approach.
-Data has been reweighted from July 2022 onwards which has led to slight changes in the GLMS 2023 back series for 2022 estimates, and comparisons of levels prior to this period should be viewed with caution.
-Full details of the reweighting can be found here: Impact of reweighting on Labour Force Survey key indicators - Office for National Statistics (ons.gov.uk) (opens in a new tab).
+At the end of 2023 ONS applied a recovery plan which has seen both response rates and LFS person datasets increasing and providing more robust measures of economic activity.
+Further improvements were implemented in 2024, including a review of the LFS weighting approach and ONS expects the full benefits of these improvements to feed through to the LFS by Q1 2025.
+Data has been re-weighted from Q1 2019 onwards using the latest 2024 population weights which has led to changes in the GLMS 2024 back series for earlier years, and comparisons of levels prior to this period should be viewed with caution.
+Full details of the reweighting can be found here: Impact of reweighting on Labour Force Survey key indicators - Office for National Statistics (ons.gov.uk) (opens in a new tab)

 Accuracy

-For GLMS 2023, the accuracy flags for employment rates provided in the downloadable CSV files show how many of the four LFS quarters of each calendar year have numerators that were based on underlying sample sizes of 30 or less (e.g. an accuracy flag of “1” indicates that the rate for one of the four quarters used to calculate a yearly rate had a sample size of 30 or less).
-Accuracy flags for annual earnings estimates are based on a total annual sample size, rather than for individual quarters, given that LFS respondents only report earnings once in a calendar year (see Figure 1).
+For GLMS 2024, the accuracy flags for employment rates provided in the downloadable CSV files show how many of the four LFS quarters of each calendar year have numerators that were based on underlying sample sizes of 30 or less:

 Coverage